 Giving liquor as a gift is a popular practice throughout China for both family, friends or business.
 This has long been considered a symbol of friendship, admiration and respect.
-Its history can be dated back to thousands years ago in China, nowadays lots of white spirits brands can be found in the country.
+Its history can be dated back to thousands years ago in China, nowadays lots of high end white spirits brands can be found in the country.
 Here I sum up the 10 most famous liquors in China as follows, check it and let me know if you have tasted any of them:

 1. Maotai 茅台

 Produced in the town of Maotai, southwest China’s Guizhou province, The brand Maotai is one of the best-known Chinese liquor (or baijiu) brands.
 Maotai is called China’s official “National Liquor.” and often regarded the best Chinese liquor.
 It is often used in important business occasions or important government dinners.
 The most expensive Maotao was Five Star Maotai made in 1955, which was worth around RMB 1.26 million ($200,000).
 Maotai liquor features exceptionally pure, mild, and mellow soy sauce-like fragrance.

 Headquartered in Yibin city, Sichuan Province, Wuliangye is another popular high-end Chinese distilled spirits comparable to the reputation of Maotai.
 Wuliangye—made from sorghum, rice, glutinous rice, wheat, and corn—is up to 52 percent percent alcohol.
 Wuliangye features lasting flavors, mellow savor, luscious and refreshing tastes, harmonious and just-right flavors.

 3. Luzhou Laojiao 泸州老窖